aws-samples/aws-iam-accessadvisor-permissionboundary/README.md

 ### Overview

+[WHAT IS ACCESS ADVISOR]

-Access Advisor Automation has been developed to provide two main functions.
-First is to regularly review data from AWS Access Advisor and provide ability to audit IAM roles, users and groups based on their previous access to services as reported by AWS Access Advisor.
+Access Advisor Automation script has been developed to provide two main functions.
+First is to regularly review data from AWS Access Advisor and provide ability to audit IAM roles, users and groups based on their previous access to services as reported by AWS [Access Advisor](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_access-advisor-view-data.html).
 The data is then used by this program to tag IAM entities with, number of services entities has access to, number of services they actually accessed in a configurable expiration period and percentage of actual access that was used compared to granted.
 Second function is based on the services entity used within the expiration period, the program generates a permissions boundary and applies it to the user or role entity, effectively